-A student may request and be granted an Academic Reprieve for a maximum of two consecutive terms of enrollment at any institution subject to the following guidelines:
+An enrolled student may request and be granted an Academic Reprieve for a maximum of two consecutive semesters of enrollment at any institution subject to the following guidelines:

-- A minimum of one year must have elapsed since the end of the semester(s) being considered for reprieve. - Prior to requesting the reprieve and subsequent to the semester(s) for which the reprieve is being requested, the student must have completed at least nine semester hours of regularly graded course work, excluding activity or performance courses.
-This course work may have been completed at any accredited higher education institution. - The student must have earned no grade below "B" subsequent to the semester(s) for which the reprieve is requested. - 4.
-The student must be currently enrolled at Southeastern.
+- A minimum of one year must have elapsed since the end of the semester(s) being considered for reprieve. - 2.
+Prior to requesting the reprieve and subsequent to the semester(s) for which the reprieve is being requested, the student must have completed at least nine semester hours of regularly graded course work, excluding activity or performance courses.
+This course work may have been completed at any regionally accredited higher education institution. - The student must have earned no grade below "B" subsequent to the semester(s) for which the reprieve is requested.

-Further information and appropriate forms regarding academic reprieves are available in the Office of Graduate Studies, Administration Building, Room 307.
+Further information and appropriate forms regarding academic reprieves are available in the Office of Graduate Studies.